ShalomGoodman/aiPoll-client/README.md

 This project has been developed by the following contributors:

  1ElijahW (Elijah)- Technical Lead / Front End Developer / UX-UI

-- Created the public frontend and backend repositories.
+- Collaborated on frontend architecture and best practices, leveraging UX/UI background.
-- Deployed the frontend to Netlify and Heroku.
+- Deployed the frontend to Vercel.
+- Contributed to design elements such as color palettes, buttons, input fields, etc.
+- Developed the public frontend repository.
 - Conducted code reviews and managed git pulls, merges, and conflicts.
-- Collaborated on frontend architecture and best practices.

  granth2023 (Grant)- Project Manager / Front End Developer